Red Ventures to buy Bankrate for $1.24 billion

 1 Min Read

-REUTERS - Bankrate, an online publisher of personal finance content, said on Monday it would be acquired by digital marketing company Red Ventures for $1.24 billion.
+(Reuters) - Bankrate (RATE.N), an online publisher of personal finance content, said on Monday it would be acquired by digital marketing company Red Ventures for $1.24 billion.

 Bankrate's shares rose 7 percent to $13.75 in premarket trading, slightly below the offer price of $14 per share.